Fire Data Questions

 Can I delete my account?

 Yes, anytime.
-Contact ENPLAN support at (530) 402-4783 or via email at wmsgroup@enplan.com to have your account permanently deleted.
+Contact MapPort support via email at support@mapport.com to have your account permanently deleted.

 How do I cancel a subscription?